Nayruden/sortcraft/README.md

 ## 🚀 **Start Sorting Your World Today**

-SortCraft brings **peace and order** to your Minecraft storage chaos.
-Configure your categories, place your signs, and let SortCraft handle the rest.
+Sortcraft brings **peace and order** to your Minecraft storage chaos.
+Configure your categories, place your signs, and let Sortcraft handle the rest.

 ---